Molecular Biology Program

-Research in my laboratory centers on: (i) the events that occur when the replisome (the multi-component enzyme machine that replicates chromosomal DNA) encounters template damage that blocks progression of the replication fork, and (ii) the coordination of DNA replication, chromosome decatenation and segregation, and cytokinesis.
-Our studies on replication fork blockage and restart use purified recombination and replication proteins in various well-defined systems reconstituted in vitro that model replication fork stalling, collapse, reactivation, and lesion bypass.
-Our studies on chromosome segregation utilize a combination of biochemical, cell biological, and molecular genetic approaches.
+Research in my laboratory centers on: (i) the events that occur when the replisome (the multi-component enzyme machine that replicates chromosomal DNA) encounters blockages to replication fork progression, and (ii) the mechanisms by which chromosomes are condensed and separated during cell division.
+Our studies on the consequences of replication fork blockage and restart utilize purified replication, recombination, and transcription proteins in various well-defined systems reconstituted in vitro that model all steps of these events.
+Our studies on chromosome condensation and segregation utilize a combination of biochemical, cell biological, and molecular genetic approaches.

 Kenneth J. Marians, PhD